oobabooga/text-generation-webui/README.md

 * Torrent: [16-bit](https://archive.org/details/gpt4chan_model_float16) / [32-bit](https://archive.org/details/gpt4chan_model)
 * Direct download: [16-bit](https://theswissbay.ch/pdf/_notpdf_/gpt4chan_model_float16/) / [32-bit](https://theswissbay.ch/pdf/_notpdf_/gpt4chan_model/)

 The 32-bit version is only relevant if you intend to run the model in CPU mode.
-Otherwise, I recommend using the 16-bit version.
+Otherwise, you should use the 16-bit version.

 After downloading the model, follow these steps: